jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-04-checkpoint.md

 according to the latter, where each expression is read $$a + b$$ divided by $$c + d$$.

-**283.** When it is required to divide a compound quantity by a simple one, we divide each term separately, as in the following examples:
+<span class="art">283</span> When it is required to divide a compound quantity by a simple one,
+we divide each term separately, as in the following examples:

 $$